pheepa/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/kinesis.md

 Latency (defined as the time between the Kinesis message being sent to the stream and the message being available in ClickHouse) will be dependent on a number of factors (i.e. kinesis latency, network latency, message size/format).
 The [batching](#Batching) described in the section above will also impact latency.
 We always recommend testing your specific use case to understand the latency you can expect.

+ClickPipes does not provide any guarantees concerning latency.
 If you have specific low-latency requirements, please [contact us](https://clickhouse.com/company/contact?loc=clickpipes).

 ### Scaling
 ClickPipes for Kinesis is designed to scale horizontally.
 By default, we create 2 consumers.
 This can be increased by [contacting us](https://clickhouse.com/company/contact?loc=clickpipes).